visgl/deck.gl/docs/layers/scenegraph-layer.md

 - Default: `[0, 0, 0]`

 Object orientation defined as a vec3 of Euler angles, `[pitch, yaw, roll]` in degrees.
+This will be composed with layer's [`modelMatrix`](https://github.com/uber/deck.gl/blob/master/docs/api-reference/layer.md#modelmatrix-number16-optional).

 * If an array is provided, it is used as the orientation for all objects.
 * If a function is provided, it is called on each object to retrieve its orientation.